Words for colours in Welsh with notes and colour-related expressions.

 glas [ɡlɑːs] - blue, azure, sky-blue, greenish blue, sea-green

-Etymology: from Proto-Brythonic *glas (green, blue), from Proto-Celtic *glastos (green, blue), probably from Proto-Indo-European *ǵʰl̥h₃stós, from *ǵʰelh₃- (“green, yellow”).
+Etymology: from the Proto-Brythonic *glas (green, blue), from Proto-Celtic *glastos (green, blue), probably from Proto-Indo-European *ǵʰl̥h₃stós, from *ǵʰelh₃- (“green, yellow”).

 gwyrdd [ɡwɨ̞rð/ɡwɪrð] - green, verdant, bluish green, pale (blue), grey; fresh, lively; grassy

-Etymology: from Latin viridis (green).
+Etymology: from the Latin viridis (green).

 brown [brɔu̯n] - brown

-Etymology; from English brown
+Etymology: from the English brown

 gwinau [gwɨ̞naɨ/gwɪ̞nai] - bay, reddish brown, auburn, chestnut, dark red, olive, swarthy, dark

-Etymology; from English pink
+Etymology: from the English pink

 oren [ˈɔrɛn] - orange

-Etymology; from English orange
+Etymology: from the English orange

 llwydd [ˈɬʊɨ̯d/ˈɬʊi̯d] - grey, faint; pale, pallied, wan; russet, brown; turbid, muddy (water)